 Healthy Markets partners with local community-based organizations (CBOs), local non-governmental organizations, and social enterprises to build their capacity to operate more sustainably while serving at-risk populations (including men who have sex with men, female sex workers, people who inject drugs, and their sex partners).
 This includes making available an Innovations Fund, which invests in creative, high-impact ideas to serve HIV-affected populations over the long run.

 The project supports local condoms, lubricant, and needle and syringe manufacturers to invest in the local market and make available quality and affordable commodities to those that need them.
-Healthy Markets also enables private health clinics and CBOs to offer HIV testing, utilizing lay providers and self-testing models, and will expand these services to include delivery of pre-exposure prophylaxis (PrEP) starting from December 2016.
+Healthy Markets also enables private health clinics and CBOs to offer HIV testing, utilizing lay providers and self-testing models, and pre-exposure prophylaxis (PrEP) services.

 An aspirational and motivational behavior change and demand creation strategy builds affected population capacity and desire to protect themselves from HIV and seek HIV testing services.
 The campaigns use traditional and new media (social media, digital TV, SMS) to reach affected populations across the country and in provinces most affected by HIV.